On any given day, you’ll notice one thing scrolling through your Instagram feed.

-From celebrities and influencers to colleagues and friends, there’s one thing in common about almost every single post.
+From celebrities and influencers to colleagues and friends, almost every single post has one thing in common.
 Our social media feeds are filled to the brim with people showcasing the very best parts of themselves.

 Here’s four steps to getting a ‘beach body’ that involve you simply taking your body to the… beach.
 Post continues after video.